harp-tech/protocol/Device.md

 - `Standby:` All `Event` messages are disabled and MUST NOT be sent to the Controller.
 - `Active:` All `Event` messages are enabled and SHOULD be sent to the Controller following the Device specification.

 The Device SHOULD continuously check if communication with the Controller is active and healthy.
-This status check will be largely dependent on the transport layer implementing the Harp communication protocol between Controller and Device.
-Each implementation SHOULD clearly distinguish between `Connected` and `NotConnected` states, and it is up to the developer to decide how to implement this status check.
+This status check will be largely dependent on the communication interface used to implement the Harp protocol between Controller and Device.
+Each implementation SHOULD allow distinguishing between `Connected` and `NotConnected` states, and it is up to the developer to decide how to implement this status check.
 When the Device transitions to the `NotConnected` state, it MUST immediately enter `Standby` and stop transmission of further `Event` messages.

-As an application example, a Device using RS-232 as the physical layer MAY poll for an active USB connection by checking whether the state of the DTR pin is `HIGH`.
+As an application example, a Device communicating over a serial port MAY poll for an active connection by checking whether the state of the DTR pin is `HIGH`.
 Once the DTR pin is brought `LOW`, the Device SHOULD assume the Controller closed the connection and enter `Standby`.
 The Controller MUST update the state of the DTR line when opening or closing a new serial connection to the Device.

 ## Messaging Patterns